 There’s no doubt that Sagrada Familia in Barcelona is Antoni Gaudi’s most ambitious and most celebrated work that’s waiting to be completed.
 Though the artist died a long time ago, his vision of the church lives on.
 Construction is still going on, but it’s getting to the finish line.
 After 134 years of construction, the world will be able to see the spectacular Sagrada Familia in its entirety soon.

 For now, there’s nothing much to see inside for a regular tourist like me.
-While I was there last summer, the central part of the church was wholly covered.
+While I was there last summer, they still covered the central part of the church.
 It was disappointing, especially if the entrance fee was excessive.
-In Barcelona, everything that has Gaudi trademark on is expensive.
+In Barcelona, everything that has Gaudi trademark is expensive.
 You could feel Spain’s economic crisis.
 The struggle is real. 🙂

-Since I’m not a hardcore Catholic, the only thing that fascinated me is the architecture in itself.
-Looking up, I was blown away by the complicated, intricate and beautiful structures of its columns to the roof.
-I was literally blown away.
+Since I’m not a hardcore Catholic, the only thing that fascinated me was the architecture in itself.
+Looking up, the complicated, intricate, and beautiful structures of its columns to the roof blew me away.
 It’s the same feeling I had when I first set foot on the Great Wall of China or when I witnessed the first break of dawn at the summit of Mt.
 Sinai.
-I had goosebumps and I had no one to talk to or share that feeling – a disadvantage of travelling solo.
+I had goosebumps, and I had no one to talk to or share that feeling with – a disadvantage of traveling solo.

 1. From outside, you’ll see these towering spires or towers.
-There are 18 of them which represent the 12 disciples, 4 gospel writers, the Virgin Mary and Jesus Christ (the middle tower).
+There are 18 of them, which represent the 12 disciples, four gospel writers, the Virgin Mary, and Jesus Christ (the middle tower).

-4. Antoni Gaudi, the chief designer, is buried in the crypt below the church.
+4. They buried Antoni Gaudi, the chief designer, in the crypt below the church.

 5. This place of worship was originally planned as a church, but they decided to make it into a cathedral.
 Then, in 2010, Pope Benedict declared it as a “mini-basilica.”